Moampane/comprobo_warmup_project/README.md

 ### Behavior 2: Teleoperation (Teleop)
 Problem: We need to teleoperate the robot using custom Python code.
-Approach: We'll write a ROS node that listens to keyboard input and publishes commands to control the robot's motion.
+Approach: We wrote a ROS node that listens to keyboard input and publishes commands to control the robot's motion.
 This includes commands to move forward, backward, turn left, turn right, and stop.
 Challenges: Handling keyboard input and converting it into meaningful robot commands.
+After solving this, terminating the teleop using Ctrl+C was proving difficult, but the skeleton code was helpful in getting it working.

 ### Behavior 3: Driving in a Square
 Problem: We aim to make the robot move in a 1m by 1m square path.